 Please follow the below safety precautions.
-If there are any questions, please call INDCO at 800-942-4383.
-Please read this complete manual before trying to operate your mixer.
+Read this complete manual before trying to operate your mixer.
 Failure to follow these instructions could result in serious bodily injury or death.

-- Never move the unit without a suitable lifting device. - Have a qualified individual bring power to your unit. - Always ground the unit. - Never run the unit in open air. - Never adjust the speed without the unit running. - Always lockout the power when working on the unit. - Always use the container holder to restrain the container during operation.
+- Never move the unit without a suitable lifting device. - Have a qualified individual bring power to your unit. - · Always ground the unit. - Never run the unit in open air. - · Never adjust the speed without the unit running. - Always lockout the power when working on the unit. - Always use the container holder to restrain the container during operation.